-Pharmacy 777 respects and values our customers' privacy.
+Pharmacy 777 respects and values your privacy.

 If you believe that your privacy has been compromised in any way please contact the administrator of this site through the Contact Us link to raise your issue.
 We take all concerns about your privacy seriously and you will receive a prompt reply.